EliaGiolli/Portfolio-personale/README.md

 ## 🚀 Main Features

-- Interactive homepage with animated text and parallax.
+- Interactive homepage with animated texts.
 - About section with personal intro, skills, and background.
 - Projects portfolio: Category pages, detailed project cards, and modal overlays for tech stack, links, and descriptions.
 - Routing with React Router 7: All core pages and project sections use nested, lazy-loaded route components and suspense fallbacks for fast navigation and bundle splitting.